User guide

 3. Read The Result

 The result status is intentionally conservative.
-Enhanced means the automated quality gates passed on that input.
+Enhanced means the automated quality checks passed on that input.
 Review means there may be useful change, but a domain reviewer should inspect the report before using it.
-No safe improvement means the run did not find a defensible improvement under the current input and metadata.
+No safe improvement means the run did not find a defensible improvement under the current input and event-window evidence.

 The headline metrics compare the original input with the processed output.
 They are meant to support a scientific review, not replace it.